Aminatta Forna: Writing

-Forna's work, both fiction and non-fiction, is typically concerned with the prelude and aftermath to war, memory, the conflict between private narratives and official histories, and examines how the gradual accretion of small, seemingly insignificant acts of betrayal find expression in full-scale horror.
+Forna's work, both fiction and non-fiction, is concerned with the prelude and aftermath to war, memory, and the conflict between private narratives and official histories.
+She explores how the gradual accretion of small, seemingly insignificant acts of betrayal find expression in full-scale horror.
 In her fiction she employs multiple voices and shifting timelines.

 The Devil that Danced on the Water

 The Devil that Danced on the Water (2002), Forna's first book, received wide critical acclaim across the UK and the US.
-It was broadcast on BBC Radio and went on to become runner-up for the UK's Samuel Johnson Prize for non-fiction.
-This memoir discusses the murder of her father, Mohamed Forna, as he was taken by the state secret police and was executed a year later.
-The anger and sadness of this traumatic event permeates through the writing in Forna's memoir.
+It was broadcast on BBC Radio.
+It was a runner-up for the UK's Samuel Johnson Prize for non-fiction.

+Forna had returned to Sierra Leone to try to clear her father's name.
+With her stepmother's cooperation, she learned more about the conspiracy related to her father's death, and interviewed many people who had testified against him.
+Her childhood and this investigation, or quest, are the subject of her memoir.

+These events contributed to her continued writing about the theme of psychological trauma in many of her subsequent novels.
+Her memoir expresses her anger and sorrow about her father's arrest, imprisonment and political execution for supposed treason.

+She wrote, "It was as though this terrible knowledge, of the lies and the manipulation, the greed and the corruption, the fear and violence had been with me for ever.
+So this is innocence lost, what it feels like.
+The country had changed, I had changed - as for the past, it was irrevocably altered."

 Ancestor Stones

-Ancestor Stones, Forna's second book and first novel, won the Hurston-Wright Legacy Award for debut fiction in the US and the Literaturpreis in Germany and was nominated for the International Dublin Literary Award.
-The Washington Post named Ancestor Stones one of the most important books of 2006.
-In 2007, Forna was named by Vanity Fair magazine as one of Africa's best new writers.
+Ancestor Stones, Forna's second book and first novel, won the Hurston/Wright Legacy Award for debut fiction in the US and the LiBeraturpreis in Germany.
+It was nominated for the International Dublin Literary Award.

+The Washington Post selected Ancestor Stones as one of the most important books of 2006.
+In 2007, Forna was ranked by Vanity Fair magazine as one of Africa's best new writers.

 The Memory of Love

 The Memory of Love, winner of the Commonwealth Writers' Prize Best Book Award 2011, was described by the judges as "a bold, deeply moving and accomplished novel" and Forna as "among the most talented writers in literature today"; The Memory of Love was also shortlisted for the International Dublin Literary Award 2012, the Orange Prize for Fiction 2011 and the Warwick Prize for Writing.

 The book was the subject of the BBC Radio 4 programme Bookclub, in discussion between Forna and James Naughtie.